In that article, I will give you a complete guide to setup LAMP Stack on your local machine.

 Hurray!!
 Congratulations, I hope you have learned the method on How to Install LAMP Stack on Ubuntu 20.04 LTS Focal Fossa.
 If you have any questions, suggestions, feedback please don’t hesitate to write them in the comment box below because it will help us to improve or correct our contents.
 Thanks, Happy FOSS Computing.

-Ananta Mishra, Frontend Developer at Astranix Technologies Pvt.
-Ltd. based on Bharatpur, Chitwan.
-He enjoys working based on Open Source Softwares and started working with WordPress and he loves it.
-He is also a creative graphics designer with experience in several designing platforms.
-He likes to be involved at different stages of a digital project, from the seed of the idea, through to sketches, design and even the front-end and WordPress build.
+Ananta Mishra is a frontend developer and a creative graphics designer with experience in several designing platforms.
+He likes to be involved at different stages of a digital project, from the seed of the idea, through to sketches, design, and even the front-end and WordPress build.